okazdal/easy-ipsec/README.md

-## Easy IPSec Configuration Script for Mikrotik RouterOS in Python
+## Easy IPSec Configuration Script for MikroTik RouterOS in Python

 Using this script you can create IPSec tunnels on RouterOS devices.